HaiTuyen/Devops-projects-for-self-study/Setup A Static Website Using Nginx/README.md

 At this time, re-enter `www.devopsproject.top` .
 You will no longer see the warning and the website's certificate wil be verified by the root CA named `The CA`

 ![1695487244227](image/README/1695487244227.png)

+To learn more about how SSL/TLS certificates work in the context of security, please visit [this page](https://dev.to/techschoolguru/a-complete-overview-of-ssl-tls-and-its-cryptographic-system-36pd).
+They will provide you with a very detailed explanation

+Thank you for considering my project, and I hope it proves to be a valuable asset for your needs.

+Happy coding and happy building! 👻👻👻